SiddharthJoy/Here-s-Your-Home/README.md

 **Key features:**

--> Anyone can search available vacant houses by rent range, location, and size
+    - Anyone can search available vacant houses by rent range, location, and size

--> House owners can make posts about their vacant properties providing sufficient information in that
+    - House owners can make posts about their vacant properties providing sufficient information in that

--> Users can contact the property owners by the provided information on their profile
+    - Users can contact the property owners by the provided information on their profiles

--> Users can explore suitable areas on the map to get the 		    available vacant houses where the map markers are categorized by rents
+    - Users can explore suitable areas on the map to get the available vacant houses where the map markers are categorized by rents

--> Users can also search on the exploring map by rent range and area
+    - Users can also search on the exploring map by rent range and area

--> Users can check their working location distance and route from any posted house
+    - Users can check their working location distance and route from any posted house

 **Used Languages & Technologies:**

--> HTML,CSS,Javascript for frontend
+    - HTML,CSS,Javascript for frontend

--> PHP for backend
+    - PHP for backend

--> MySQL for database
+    - MySQL for database

+    - Google Map APIs